Rust-for-Linux/rust-for-linux.com/src/Branches.md

 [`rust`](https://github.com/Rust-for-Linux/linux/tree/rust) was the original branch where development happened for two years before Rust support was merged into the kernel.

 It contains most of the abstractions that the project worked on as a prototype/showcase.
-Some of those will eventually land upstream, others may be reworked with feedback from upstream, and a few may be dropped if unneeded.
+Some of those may eventually land upstream, others may be reworked with feedback from upstream, and a few may be dropped if unneeded.

-The branch is now effectively frozen, and generally the only changes that are merged into it are intended to minimize the difference with respect to mainline.
-When the diff is small enough, the branch will be archived/removed.
-Until then, the branch is useful to see what is left to upstream, and for some downstream projects to base their work on top.

-However, please feel free to submit new PRs for this branch.
-This is useful so that others are aware of [what you are working on](Contributing.md).
-Even if you cannot submit a PR, please consider [telling us](Contact.md) about it.
+The branch is now archived, thus no new changes are merged into it.
+While it may be deleted eventually, for the moment it is kept around since some of the code did not make it upstream and may be useful for others.

-Changes to this branch land via [GitHub PRs](https://github.com/Rust-for-Linux/linux/pulls).
-GitHub Actions is used as a pre-merge CI, compiling the kernel and booting it under QEMU for different toolchains, architectures and configurations.
-It also checks that some tests passed (e.g. loading sample modules, KUnit tests...) as well as building the PR under Clippy, building the docs, checking `rustfmt`, etc. [KernelCI](https://linux.kernelci.org/job/rust-for-linux/branch/rust/) tests it.
+Changes to this branch landed via [GitHub PRs](https://github.com/Rust-for-Linux/linux/pulls).
+GitHub Actions was used as a pre-merge CI, compiling the kernel and booting it under QEMU for different toolchains, architectures and configurations.
+It also checked that some tests passed (e.g. loading sample modules, KUnit tests...) as well as building the PR under Clippy, building the docs, checking `rustfmt`, etc. [KernelCI](https://linux.kernelci.org/job/rust-for-linux/branch/rust/) tests it.
 Finally, in the past, the [Ksquirrel](Ksquirrel.md) bot checked the PRs sent to it.